 - The need for affordable housing in King County greatly surpasses the supply.
-An additional 936 subsidized housing units need to be created each year until 2025 just to maintain the current ratio of affordable housing to less-affluent older adults. - A higher percentage of King County residents age 65 and older pay more than 30 percent of their income for housing, as compared to U.S. residents of the same age. - A higher percentage of King County residents age 65 and older use public transportation than U.S. residents of the same age. - Older adults outlive their ability to drive safely by an average of 7-10 years.

-- Individuals with limited mobility have difficulty accessing basic needs, including food, employment and health care, and face inactivity, social isolation, and exclusion. - The monthly housing costs for elder homeowners without a mortgage in King County typically exceeds \$600/month.
+An additional 936 subsidized housing units need to be created each year until 2025 just to maintain the current ratio of affordable housing to less-affluent older adults. - A higher percentage of King County residents age 65 and older pay more than 30 percent of their income for housing, as compared to U.S. residents of the same age. - A higher percentage of King County residents age 65 and older use public transportation than U.S. residents of the same age. - Older adults outlive their ability to drive safely by an average of 7-10 years. - Older adults will choose to age in place rather than relocate to retirement facilities or communities where access to services is more convenient. - Individuals with limited mobility have difficulty accessing basic needs, including food, employment and health care, and face inactivity, social isolation, and exclusion. - The monthly housing costs for elder homeowners without a mortgage in King County typically exceeds \$600/month.
 On average, elders with a mortgage pay \$1,617/month. - Social Security is the only source of income for about three in ten Washingtonians age 65+. - The Elder Economic Security Standard Index for Seattle-King County shows that monthly household expenses greatly exceed the average Social Security benefit.
 Elders in poor health have even more difficulty meeting the cost of living in the greater Seattle area. - Many Seattle-King County residents will not have the resources they need to cover basic needs and healthcare expenses in their retirement. - Loneliness and social isolation are a threat to longevity.
 Lack of social relationships influences the risk of death comparable to well-established mortality risk factors such as smoking and alcohol consumption, and exceeds the influence of other risk factors such as physical inactivity and obesity.